lukeren314/ZotDegree/README.md

 Manual Checking - Add an option to manually check a course requirement if it was satisfied using AP/CC credit.

+Advanced Course Search Bar - A single course search bar with ElasticSearch for courses

 ## Run Locally

 WIP